L'Oiseau Blanc: Mystery

 as well as the belief that Nungesser and Coli were living with indigenous peoples in Canada.
 In 1930, claims circulated that L'Oiseau Blanc's engine had been located in Maine, but nothing was confirmed.
 Stories emerged in 1948 from reports that caribou hunters and fur trappers had found aircraft wreckage in Great Gull Pond in Newfoundland.

-Gunnar Hansen's article "The Unfinished Flight of the White Bird" in the June 1980 issue of Yankee Magazine renewed popular interest in L'Oiseau Blanc.
+Gunnar Hansen's article "The Unfinished Flight of the White Bird" in the June 1980 issue of Yankee renewed popular interest in L'Oiseau Blanc.
 He described Anson Berry (d.
-1936), a hermit living near Machias, Maine who heard a sputtering aircraft fly over his isolated camp at Round Lake late in the afternoon of 9 May 1927.
+1936), a hermit living near Machias, Maine, who heard a sputtering aircraft fly over his isolated camp at Round Lake late in the afternoon of 9 May 1927.
 Berry had not been able to see the aircraft because of fog and low clouds, but he heard a crash or forced landing in the distance.
-He tried to locate the crash site but was unsuccessful.
+He tried to locate the crash site, but was unsuccessful.
 Hansen and others researched the mystery during the 1980s and located multiple witnesses who reported memories of the aircraft in a line from Nova Scotia down to eastern Maine.

 In 1984, the French government made an official investigation, concluding that it was possible that the aircraft had reached Newfoundland.
 In 1989, the NBC television series Unsolved Mysteries advanced the theory that the two aviators made it across the ocean but crashed and perished in the woods of Maine.
 Nungesser's relative William Nungesser made several trips to Maine to search, focusing his energies around the north slope of Round Lake Hills in Washington County as well as the area around Lake Winnipesaukee.